 If you’ve felt like this or you’re worried that this is going to be the reality when you land…you’re not alone.

-This last year has been filled with turmoil thanks to protests in Hong Kong and a sensitive 20th anniversary in June.
+This last year has been filled with turmoil thanks to protests in Hong Kong, a few sensitive anniversaries and, of course...Covid-19.

 In an effort to maintain control of the internet, the Chinese government has made connecting to a VPN extremely difficult.
 Some VPN companies have given up on China altogether.